School of Computing 2021-2022

 CISC 498 will require you to work independently and with relatively little guidance.
 You will be required to use your own judgement.
 To facilitate the organization of the course, however, your development should follow the waterfall process.
 That is, you should perform requirements analysis, design, and implementation in this order and not move to the next phase until the current phase has been completed and the appropriate document summarizing your results has been created.
 You do not have to follow all the details of the waterfall process and can modify it as you see fit (e.g., use pair programming, construct prototypes), but you will have to work on requirements, design and implementation in this order and produce documents summarizing each.
 The structure and contents of these documents will be fairly standard and we have provided templates for each (note some changes this year).

 Documents should be delivered to your supervisor and the course coordinator by the due date (see the table below).

 The fall term will largely be devoted to requirements analysis and design, while the winter will be devoted to implementation, testing and deployment.

 This term will be devoted primarily to forming groups, picking a project, gathering requirements, creating a design, and planning about software quality assurance.

 This term will be devoted mostly to implementation and deployment of your system.

-For each of the documents to be submitted, I have provided rough templates.
+For each of the documents to be submitted, we have provided rough templates.
 I encourage you to add to these templates whatever information you feel is relevant.
 The references provided below contain some ideas on what kind of information the various documents could contain.
 Use the templates and additional material as a guideline, but then apply your own best judgment when deciding on the contents, structure, and level of detail of these documents.